Superrehtard/old_diaspora_wiki/glossary.md

     http://foldoc.org/federation

 - **Follow** & **Follower** & **Mutual Follower**
-    A **follow** is a person whom you are following.
-In order to follow a person you will have to add them to one or more of your aspects.
-The person will get access to your aspect(s) and you will automatically start following their public posts.
+    A **follow** is a person whom you are following.&nbsp; In order to follow a person you will have to add them to one or more of your aspects.&nbsp; The person will get access to your aspect(s) and you will automatically start following their public posts.
     http://diasporial.com/tutorials/follows-and-followers

-    A **follower** is a person who is following you.
-Followers are created automatically when a person adds you to one or more of their aspects.
-They will start following your public posts and you get to see their shared aspect.
+    A **follower** is a person who is following you.&nbsp; Followers are created automatically when a person adds you to one or more of their aspects.&nbsp; They will start following your public posts and you get to see their shared aspect.
     http://diasporial.com/tutorials/follows-and-followers
 &nbsp;
     When you and another person are following each other, we talk about mutual followers.
-This can be compared to being Facebook **friends**.
-Just like on Twitter, you need to be **mutual followers** in order to use certain features.
+This can be compared to being Facebook **friends**.&nbsp; Just like on Twitter, you need to be **mutual followers** in order to use certain features.
     http://diasporial.com/tutorials/follows-and-followers

 - **Forum or Group**
-    a private space where a group of friends or colleagues can discuss issues, collaborate on projects, share links & images, and organize meetups & other events.
-For now, the technology is not quite in place, but many are anticipating a future populated with **Diaspora Groups**.
+    a private space where a group of friends or colleagues can discuss issues, collaborate on projects, share links & images, and organize meetups & other events.&nbsp; For now, the technology is not quite in place, but many are anticipating a future populated with **Diaspora Groups**.
     http://wikipedia.org/wiki/Internet_forum

 ## <a name="wiki-g">G</a>